emeka-okechukwu-new/clockify/README.md

 ## Endpoints

-The base URL for the API is http://localhost:{YOUR PORT NUMBER}/
+The base URL for the API is localhost:{YOUR PORT NUMBER}/

 cURL on terminal is recommended for testing these endpoints but Postman can be used too